-Looking for the spookiest things to do in for Halloween in Toronto?
-Trust this local goth girl to give you the best tips!
+Looking for the spookiest things to do for Halloween in Toronto?
+Trust this local goth girl to give you the best tips

-If you’re new to the Halloween tradition in North America, what started as a kids’ ritual of going door-to-door “trick or treating” for candy has evolved into an entire season of haunted attractions, costume parties, horror-themed events, and other fun for adults.
-Which makes Halloween in Toronto an excellent time to visit the city.
+Yes, there is fun at Halloween in Toronto for adults.
+What what started as a kids’ ritual of going door-to-door “trick or treating” for candy has evolved into an entire season of haunted attractions, costume parties, horror-themed events, and other fun for adults.
+Which makes October a frighteningly good time to visit the city, especially if you’re like me, a grown-up who prefers a dark aesthetic, scary stories, and all things macabre.

-Oh, and if you need a costume?
-I highly recommended shopping at retailers who operate year-round, and not the pop-ups that breeze in for October only.
+Need a Halloween costume?
+I recommend shopping at retailers who operate year-round, and not the pop-ups that breeze in for October only.
 Try Theatrix Plus on Yonge Street or take a drive to Party City in Etobicoke.
 For rentals, Thunder Thighs may have what you need.
+There’s also a huge Halloween Show marketplace at the end of September with local artisans and vendors.
 Or check out my list of Toronto Goth shops, they have great stuff too!

 Halloween Haunts in Toronto